Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/29/2025</td>
+<td align="center">10/31/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUEX4QQ/the-beginning-of-the-sanctuary-and-the-beginning-of-the-end">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9UG3V0K/the-utterly-hateable-good-for-nothing">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">When Roswaal happily tells the story of how his romance with Echidna began 400 years<br>ago, Beatrice rebukes him for casually calling it a "romance."
-Ryuzu interrupts to comment that<br>Echidna saved her, as well.
-The one thing these three very different people share is<br>their gratitude toward Echidna.
-But their days spent in both amicable and argumentative conversation about<br>Echidna are brought to an end by one man's arrival.</p>
+<p align="center">Using the mutant disturbance as a decoy the demon army advances on the Kingdom of<br>Limia and the Empire of Gritonia.
+The hyuman army tries to intercept them, but are<br>quickly outnumbered and overpowered.
+The two great powers are on the verge of collapse.</p>
 </td>
 </tr>
 </table>